Energy in Ethiopia: Solid and liquid fuels

 Ethiopia currently relies much on its reserves of wood for energy generation, see the table.
 Ethiopia in 2013 had 1,120 million tonnes of exploitable wood reserves.

 Ethiopia also has liquid and solid hydrocarbon reserves (fossil fuels): oil by 253 million tonnes of oil shales and more than 300 million tonnes of coal.
 There are no plans in Ethiopia to exploit them and to use them for energy generation.
 The last time there were plans, in 2006, a 100 MW coal power plant (the Yayu coal power plant) with a nearby coal mine was under consideration.
 Due to severe environmental concerns all plans were stopped and cancelled in September 2006.
 The expected environmental destruction was considered to be way too severe.

 Coal

 While coal reserves in Ethiopia are estimated to be at 300 million tons nationally.
 2020/2021 production reached 500,000 tons.
-Additionnaly, the country spends $200 million annually to import 670,000 tons, mainly from South Africa.
+Additionally, the country spends $200 million annually to import 670,000 tons, mainly from South Africa.
 Cement, textile, marble and ceramic factories are among the largest users of coal.